Printable Syllabus

 Evaluation :

-Homework Problem Sets: Four homework sets will be administered throughout the semester.
+Homework Problem Sets Four homework sets will be administered throughout the semester.
 They will be made available on line on the course webpage.
 Each problem set will be worth 20 pts.
 You will have approximately one week to complete each problem set.
-Each problem set consists of fill-in questions, problems and short answers.
-The homework sets are designed to help you think about the concepts that were presented in lecture or in lab.
+Each problem set consists of data analysis, fill-in questions, problems and short answers.
+The homework sets are designed to help you think about the concepts that were presented in lecture and lab and make you more familiar with terminology.
 Students may work on problem sets together but must turn in their own work.
-Any student copying homework will receive a zero grade.
+If a student copies from another, both the student copying and the student from whom information is copied will receive a zero!

-Quizzes: Quizzes worth 20 pts. each will be administered at the beginning of the lab periods throughout the semester.
+Quizzes Quizzes worth 20 pts. each will be administered at the beginning of the lab periods throughout the semester.
 Quizzes consist of true/false, multiple choice, fill-in, and short essay questions.
 Quizzes are unannounced and anyone coming in late will not receive additional time.
 Quizzes cannot be made up.
+You will be able to drop your lowest quiz grade.
+If you miss a quiz this one will be automatically counted as a zero and dropped.
+More than one quiz missed will be recorded as a zero grade. (note: it is likely you will have a quiz once a week!)

-Oral Presentation Each student is required to either complete an oral presentation (see supplemental handout: “Presentation Guidelines”).
-Students will either present to the class a researched topic relevant to human physiology.
+Oral Presentation Each student is required to complete an oral presentation (see supplemental handout: “Presentation Guidelines”).
+Students will present to the class a researched topic relevant to human physiology.
 Each student will research a current relevant topic and present the topic.
-Researched information must include at least two peer reviewed scientific periodicals or journals and must be referenced.
+Researched information must include at least three peer reviewed scientific periodicals or journals and must be referenced, one at least five years recent.
 The presentation must be at least 5 -10 minutes and they must include a one page summary of their topic with the references included.
-During the 4th week of class a sign-up sheet for presentations/ papers will be distributed.
+During the 4th or 5th week of class a sign-up sheet for presentations/ papers will be distributed.
 Note: the oral presentation must be accompanied by a one - two page type written summary and a reference list.

 Please bring a scantron (form #882), pencils, eraser, and a calculator to each exam.
 They can be purchased at the Bookstore.
 No exams will be dropped.